 Where does the growth mindset apply?
 Everywhere.

 - To the idea that you stepped out on and didn’t see the return you expected.

 - To the paper you got back that you completely bombed.

 - To that mistake you made (or keep making) on the job.

 - To your walk with Christ when it seems impossible to live up to the standard of your faith.

 It applies all day, every day as we constantly come face to face with where we fall short.

 When we all decide to become students of our lives, our relationships, our jobs, true growth supersedes image and character is built.
 This means it’s also important that we provide grace and safe spaces for people to grow and actively learn from their mistakes (where the best learning usually takes place).
 I believe that if we collectively took on a growth-mindset we’d see some of the best potential come out of one another in our relationships, in our jobs and in our communities.
 It really comes back to the biblical idea of iron sharpening iron (Proverbs 27:17).

 Instead of committing to winning the approval of people, commit to growth.
 The growth that takes place when no one is watching.
 When you commit to growth, you commit to character and longevity.
 It’s a process that eventually outgrows the opinions of people and the results will follow.

-To access the full-length versions of these meditations, download the Abide app from the App Store or Google Play, and then create an account.
-Or use this link to receive 25% off a premium subscription.
-Your premium subscription will give you access to our entire library of more than 2000 daily meditations, 300+ sleep stories, and much more.
+To access the full-length versions of these meditations, check out all the features then download the app by using this link to receive 25% off a premium subscription.
+Your premium subscription will give you access to our entire library of more than 1500 daily meditations, 350+ sleep stories, and much more.
 Find out what thousands of people already know about taking care of their mental and spiritual wellbeing with Abide.